stolostron/rhacm-docs/manage_cluster/import_gui.md

 # Importing an existing cluster with the console

 You can use the Red Hat Advanced Cluster Management for Kubernetes console to import an existing cluster.
-You will need your terminal for authentication.
+You need your terminal for authentication.

 - [Prerequisites](#prereq)
 - [Importing a cluster](#import)